-The complexity of photovoltaic (PV) power systems dictates a careful and thorough inspection, starting with a detailed permit application and a plan review of the material submitted (IAEI, March-April 2017, p 15).
+The complexity of photovoltaic (PV) power systems dictates a careful and thorough inspection, starting with a detailed permit application and a plan review of the material submitted (IAEI, March-April 2017).
 Reviewing the detailed material submitted with the permit application may save many hours of inspecting and re-inspecting the installed PV system when deficiencies are found.
 After that plan review has been completed, the field inspection can be scheduled.
 In the following paragraphs, a few of the more important onsite inspection items are covered.

 The Onsite Inspection

 First impressions are important.
 Have you worked with this PV installer or systems integrator before?
 Is the site uncluttered and the system ready for inspection?
 Did they make the roof accessible in a safe manner?
 From a distance, does it look like good workmanship has been employed?

 As with any electrical power system, attention to details during the installation process is critical, and the overall first impressions give some indication as to whether the installer has exercised good work procedures and habits.

 Equipment installed to match the permit?
 The equipment that is installed should match the equipment that was listed in the permit application package.
 Variations in any components such as the PV modules or the inverter may necessitate recalculation of various parameters and the replacement of cables, overcurrent devices, and other equipment.